Making the workplace safe includes providing instructions,

 and responsibly.

-Even where engineering controls and safe systems of work have been
+- Even where engineering controls and safe systems of work have been

 applied, some hazards might remain.
 These include injuries to:

-The lungs, eg from breathing in contaminated air
+- The lungs, eg from breathing in contaminated air

-The head and feet, eg from falling materials
+- The head and feet, eg from falling materials

-The eyes, eg from flying particles or splashes of corrosive liquids
+- The eyes, eg from flying particles or splashes of corrosive liquids

-The skin, eg from contact with corrosive materials
+- The skin, eg from contact with corrosive materials

-The body, eg from extremes of heat or cold
+- The body, eg from extreme temperatures

 PPE is needed in these cases to reduce the risk.